botpress/readme/docs/Quick Start/welcome-to-botpress.md

 # Quick Start

-The [Quick Start guide](tbc) will teach you to build, deploy, and monitor your very first bot!
-This section is great for beginners who aren't yet familiar with the interface, and want help building a bot from A to Z.
+The [Quick Start guide](tbc) teaches you to build, deploy, and monitor your first bot!
+This section is great for beginners who aren't yet familiar with the interface, and want to learn to create a bot from A to Z.

 # Learn by Doing